- What Is A Car Shipping Container?

 In this blog post, we address some of the common questions we hear from customers about the topic of containerized auto transport, or shipping a car inside a container.
 While it’s not the most common method of auto transport, use of a shipping container is still used from time to time, especially for overseas and international transport.

 A shipping container, sometimes called an intermodal container, is a large, rectangular steel box that is used in the cargo transport industry.
 The term “intermodal” refers to the fact that the shipping containers can be moved from one type of transport to another: they can be moved by ship, rail, truck, or plane.

 A car shipping container is specially designed to keep the vehicle secured during the transport process.
 Because car shipping containers can be moved from one mode of transport to another over the course of a long trip, it’s essential that the vehicle be firmly held in place and protected during shipping (see the “How Does It Work?” section below for more on this.)

 Container car shipping is most frequently used for international and overseas auto transport.
-When overland shipping isn’t an option, transport by boat is really the only logical choice, unless you plan on spending a significant amount on air freight.
+When overland shipping isn’t an option, transport by boat is really the only logical choice, unless you plan to spend a significant amount on air freight.
 Part of the reason that container shipping is a popular choice for international auto transport is that you can also ship personal belongings along with your vehicle.
 This aspect of containerized transport has some obvious benefits if you’re making a permanent or long-term move to another country.
 Standard modes of auto shipping require that personal items be removed from the car.

 Shipping a car to another country?
 Use this map of the world’s sea ports to find the most convenient port location for where your vehicle is headed.